 I’ve only got a day and a bit in Tokyo, sans family, and I’m packing a must-see list the size of a novel, but as I walk past a particularly fragrant Ramen shop I can’t help but dive in and fall into the welcoming arms of a bowl of noodle soup.
 And, as I take the first amazing mouthful, I make a snap decision and screw up the list.

-Forget shopping centres, skyscrapers and shrines, I’m going on a self-guided Tokyo food tour.I have a little less than 24 hours left and like an antipodean Godzilla, I’m gonna to eat Tokyo.
+Forget shopping centres, skyscrapers and shrines, I’m going on a self-guided Tokyo food tour.I have a little less than 24 hours left and like an antipodean Godzilla, I’m gonna to eat my way through Tokyo.
 I throw down the gauntlet and set myself a challenge.
 24 dishes in as many hours (give or take).
 I mean, I’ve already polished off a bowl of unagi don….

 And a plate of sticky bugs in Narita a few hours ago (and that’s technically still Greater Tokyo)